-- personal identifiers and contacts (such as name, unique pupil number, contact details and address) - characteristics (such as ethnicity and language) - safeguarding information (such as court orders and professional involvement) - special educational needs (including the needs and ranking) - medical and administration (such as doctors' information, child health, dental health, allergies, medication and dietary requirements) - attendance (such as sessions attended, number of absences, absence reasons and any previous schools attended) - assessment and attainment (such as test results) - behavioural information (such as exclusions and any relevant alternative provision put in place) - Information about free school meal and pupil premium eligibility - Information for catering management purposes (e.g. whether you have school dinners and how often) - Information about biometric recognition systems (such as cashless catering)
+- personal identifiers and contacts (such as name, unique pupil number, contact details and address) - characteristics (such as ethnicity and language) - safeguarding information (such as court orders and professional involvement) - special educational needs (including the needs and ranking) - medical and administration (such as doctors' information, child health, dental health, allergies, medication and dietary requirements) - attendance (such as sessions attended, number of absences, absence reasons and any previous schools attended) - assessment and attainment - behavioural information (such as exclusions and any relevant alternative provision put in place) - Information about free school meal and pupil premium eligibility - Information for catering management purposes (e.g. whether you have school dinners and how often) - Information about biometric recognition systems such as cashless catering

 We may also use photographs of you, including images captured by CCTV.
-More details about this are in our photograph policy and our combined data protection and freedom of information policy.
+More details about this are in our photograph policy.